drovani/rovaninet-gridsome/posts/2020/2020-10-31-The-Mandalorian-Season-One.md

 ---
 layout: post
-title: Season One - A Few Thoughts
+title: "The Mandalorian: Season One - A Few Thoughts"
 category: exactly-one-hobby
 series: The Mandalorian
 tags: